unixsurfer/anycast_healthchecker/README.rst

 anycast-healthchecker daemon removes IP prefixes from the list for which a service check is not configured.
-But, the IP prefix set in ``dummy_ip_prefix`` does not need a service check configured.
+But, the IP prefix set in ``dummy_ip_prefix`` does not need a service check configuration.

 Configuring the daemon
 ######################